barfle/scalextric/README.md

 ----------
 Christine Smythe of Farnell has conveniently provided a Scalextric controller example for the Gertboard which is perfect to test this out.
 For convenience, I've included it as test/fsmot-wpv1p0p0.py in this repo.

+Make sure you've switched on your 12VDC power supply (note that you definitely do not require the factory supplied Scalextric power supply as you should be supplying power directly to the rails).

-Run it (must be run as sudo), and set the increment to about 50, and the motor output to about 30-40% (circa 373).
+Run the fsmot example (must be run as sudo).
+Set the increment to about 50, and the motor output to about 30-40% (circa 373):

 ```
 pi@raspberrypi ~/scalextric/test $ sudo python fsmot-wpv1p0p0.py